matter-labs/zksync-era/core/lib/dal/README.md

 - L2 blocks and L1 batches present in the DB form a continuous range of numbers.
 If a DB is recovered from a node snapshot, the first L2 block / L1 batch is **the next one** after the snapshot L2 block / L1 batch mentioned in the `snapshot_recovery` table.
 Otherwise, L2 blocks / L1 batches must start from number 0 (aka genesis).
+- `address` and `key` fields in the `storage_logs` table are not null for all blocks executed on the node (i.e., blocks the header of which is present in `miniblocks`).
+On the other hand, `address` and `key` fields may be null for snapshot storage logs.
+These fields are needed for some components post-processing L1 batches, such as the Merkle tree and the commitment generator.
+Both use `(address, key)` tuples to sort logs in a batch to get canonical ordering.
+  Since a snapshot is not post-processed in such a way, it is acceptable to skip them for the snapshot logs (and only for them).

 ## Contributing to DAL